 What is the historical context of "La Grenouillère"?

-"La Grenouillère" was painted in 1869 during a time when Impressionism was emerging as a significant art movement in France.
-The painting captures a popular leisure spot on the Seine River, reflecting the social changes of the time as Parisians sought recreation outside the city.
+"La Grenouillère" was painted in 1869, a time when Impressionism was emerging as a revolutionary art movement.
+The painting captures a popular leisure spot on the Seine River near Paris, reflecting the social changes of the time as Parisians sought relaxation outside the city.

-What artistic techniques did Monet use in "La Grenouillère"?
+What artistic techniques did Claude Monet use in "La Grenouillère"?

-Monet employed loose brushwork and a vibrant color palette to convey the effects of light on water and the atmosphere of the scene.
-His technique of capturing fleeting moments is characteristic of Impressionism, emphasizing the play of light rather than precise detail.
+Monet employed loose brushwork and a vibrant color palette to convey the effects of light and movement on water.
+His technique of painting en plein air (outdoors) allowed him to capture the transient qualities of the scene, a hallmark of Impressionism.

-What impact did "La Grenouillère" have on Monet's career?
+What influence did "La Grenouillère" have on later artists?